amandaguglieri/hackinglife/docs/sql-injection.md

 + to compromise the infraestructure with what is known for instance as a denial of service attack.

-A detailed Cheat sheet with manual union and blind attacks can be found in the [SQLi Cheat sheet](sqli.md).
+A detailed Cheat sheet with manual union and blind attacks can be found in the [SQLi Cheat sheet for manual attack](sqli-manual-attack.md).

 ## Examples